mendix/cf-mendix-buildpack/README.md

 Please note that Datadog integration **requires Mendix 7.14 or higher**.
 If an older version is used, then a warning will be displayed in the logs and the Datadog integration will not be enabled.

 The Datadog integration features a full Datadog Agent installation inspired by the [official Datadog Cloud Foundry Buildpack](https://github.com/DataDog/datadog-cloudfoundry-buildpack).
 Specific agent checks are enabled and configured specifically for Mendix applications.

+#### Presets
+For correlation purposes, we set the Datadog `service` for you to match your **application name**.
+This name is derived in the following order:
+1. Your Mendix `app:` tag if you have set this in the runtime settings.<br/>*Example:* for `app:myfirstapp`, `service` will be set to `myfirstapp`.
+2. The first part of the Cloud Foundry route URI configured for your application, without numeric characters.<br/>*Example:* for a route URI `myfirstapp1000-test.example.com`, `service` will be set to `myfirstapp`.

 Additionally, we configure the following Datadog environment variables for you:

 | Environment Variable | Value | Can Be Overridden? | Description |
 |-|-|-|-|